jkelleyrtp/ipbp/README.md

 - [ ] unloading of swapped changes
 - [ ] a proper GOT implementation rather than a psuedo GOT
 - [ ] patching of non-nomangle functions
-- [ ] support for windows
+- [ ] bug squashing (something wrong with rlibs if you ctrl-c during a hotbuild)

 Currently I've only really tested cross-crate thread locals and statics since that's normally what doesn't work with dylib loader systems.
 It works with this crate.
 Tokio and Dioxus use lots of threadlocals - components, tasks, TLS-based runtimes will all work with this.

 For intra crate statics/tls, this doesn't work since the object file we load into the running process will bring those symbols in itself.
 We need to either trim out those symbols before injecting or configure the linker to exclude them somehow.
 It shouldn't be too hard but there isn't great tooling on mac for this since mach-o isn't really super popular.

-Not every program wants its functions truly patched, so we're using a psuedo global-offset-table (or really a jump table) which get wired up via  a `#[hotreload]` attribute.
+Not every program wants its functions truly patched, so we're using a psuedo global-offset-table (or really a jump table) which get wired up via  a `#[hotreload]` attribute (not yet implemented but not hard).
 The longer term thinking here is that we *do* directly patch functions but then just signal to the program runtime that we did that so it can do whatever unwinding it needs to do to prevent panics.

-For example, this crate doesn't patch currently code in async tasks - depending on implementation details of the future desugaring the future itself might change in such a way that it can't be patched.
+For example, this crate doesn't patch currently executing code in async tasks - depending on implementation details of the future desugaring the future itself might change in such a way that it can't be patched.
 The runtime would need to unwind this hotreload by dropping the task and restarting it, or just killing it altogether depending on the nature of the task.

 There's some performance being left on the table here.
 A reload takes about 2 seconds which is great but still not super fast.
 By messing with the default linker settings, cutting out some debug info, and other tricks you can get rust incremental compiles down to half a second.
 I had to give up on operating on incremental compilation artifacts, but I do think that is the faster long-term solution.
 Right now we're using `--emit=obj` to give us the well-formed `.o` file that we transform into the `.so` for dylib loading, but I think this is including more symbols than we want.
 Operating on incremental compilation artifacts would prevent symbol leakage (solving the intra crate TLS issue) and just generally be faster - less code to worry about.
-I ran into issues with `ADRP` violations presumably since some relocations are malformed.
+I ran into issues with `ADRP` violations presumably since some relocations are malformed but would like to revisit this.

 Hotreloading code itself is only half the battle.
 The other half is knowing the effects of the change such that the runtime is aware of the changes for unwinding.
 A better solution overall would be some sort of smart system that can tell the runtime the type of change that happened.
 Ideally this is generic for any rust project.